 Consider making the Summary longer.
-Many of the FSRs from different counties and the GFSR have longer summary section than the Central Bank of Chile's FSR.
+Many of the FSRs from different counties and the GFSR have longer summary section than the Bank of Chile FSR.
 It seems unnecessarily short.
-Some of the private sector readers of the FSR say many people read the Monetary Policy Report and only the summary of the FSR so a slightly larger summary could get more messages to those who typically only read the summary.
+Some of the private sector readers of the FSR say many people read the MPR and only the summary of the FSR so a slightly larger summary could get more messages to those who typically only read the summary.
 If a special topics chapter is added, then the Summary could include an overview of the Special Topic as well as the financial stability messages.
 I understand that FSRs published during 2004-2013 had longer summaries than FSRs published in the last few years.

 The support material is useful.
 The judgments are well supported by the information provided in figures and tables.
 The colorful charts are clear and communicate useful information and trends.
 I agree with some of the readers of the FSR that a "spider diagram" should be added, like Figure 1.1 in the latest GFSR the financial stability map risks and conditions.
 The statistical annex is useful.
-One comment from readers of the FSR say that they can access data to many FSR charts on the website, but the downloaded data series show only the time period in the chart or graph.
-They asked that the time series of the downloaded data be longer, ideally the full-time series, not just the time period in the FSR figure/graph.
+One comment from readers of the FSR say that they can access data to many FSR charts on the website but the downloaded data series show only the time period in the chart or graph.
+They asked that the time series of the fSR figure/graph.